PSCF v1.3

 vMonomer* | monomer reference volume (optional, real, 1.0 by default) |

-ds | Preferred value for the block length step size used to integrate the modified diffusion equation within each block. |
+ds | Preferred value for the block length step size used to integrate the modified diffusion equation within each block.
+The ds parameter is only valid for the thread model. |

 Comments: